 Unlimited Quality Hay: Keep feeding fresh grass hays.
-We recommend giving good types of hay for your rabbit.
+We recommend giving good types of hay to your rabbit.
 Such as timothy, orchard grass, etc.

 Pellets: For bunnies, you can provide timothy hay pellets in very small amounts.
 For adult rabbits, you need to provide one-quarter of a cup daily.

-Vegetables: Feed them daily 1 -2 cups with fresh vegetables.
+Vegetables: Feed them daily 1 -2 cups of fresh vegetables.
 Some good vegetables are bok choy, carrot, endive, brussels sprouts, basil, mint, green leaf, red leaf, etc.

 Fresh Fruits: Give a small amount of about 1 -2 per week.
 Some good fruits are apples, bananas, berries, cherries, grapes, papaya, plum, watermelon, etc.

 There is a lot more other good stuff we can feed rabbits.
 Just feed them good things and care for them always.